gragra33/MvvmSampleBlazor/readme.md

 I have added new WPF/Avalonia Hybrid apps to demonstrate Calling into Blazor from WPF/Avalonia using MVVM.
 To do this, I have:
 * moved the core shared parts from the BlazorSample app to a new RCL (Razor Class Library)
-* Moved the Assests to a standard `Content` folder as the `wwwroot` is no longer accessable.
+* Moved the Assets to a standard `Content` folder as the `wwwroot` is no longer accessable.
 The `BlazorWebView` host control uses ip address `0.0.0.0` which is invalid for the `httpClient`.
 * Added new `FileService` class to the WPF/Avalonia app to use the `File` class and not the `HttpClient`.
 * Added  a new App.Razor to the WPF/Avalonia app for custom Blazor layout and hook the shared state for handling navigation requests from WPF/Avalonia